xixu-me/git-desktop/docs/technical/proxies.md

 ### There's no way to disable the automatic proxy support from the UI

 When implementing this feature we debated whether to include an "opt-out" setting in preferences to turn off the automatic proxy support.
 We decided against it for a few reasons.
 One being that we really wanted this feature to be exactly as transparent as the proxy support in Electron is today.
-We also felt that since we never override existing Git proxy configuration variables there's very little risk to existing users who are successfully using GitHub Desktop with a proxy today.
+We also felt that since we never override existing Git proxy configuration variables there's very little risk to existing users who are successfully using Git Desktop with a proxy today.

 ### Can resolveProxy be slow?

 While I haven't found any indication of this being an actual problem it's theoretically possible that the resolveProxy logic in Electron/Chromium could be slow and therefore add an unreasonable delay to each Git network operation.
 Should this problem exist my assumption is that it's very rare as it would presumably have manifested itself in super slow API requests for the same reason.
 Nevertheless, should this occur post launch my recommendation for mitigation would be to either add an explicit timeout (using Promise.race) or add some way of disabling the entire proxy support from the UI (preferences).
-A workaround for users experiencing such a problem would be to set the `all_proxy` environment variable to the same value that they currently have for their `http.proxy` Git config variable as that effectively kills the automatic proxy support in GitHub Desktop.
+A workaround for users experiencing such a problem would be to set the `all_proxy` environment variable to the same value that they currently have for their `http.proxy` Git config variable as that effectively kills the automatic proxy support in Git Desktop.

 ## Potentially confusing things